 I am an economics instructor with more than two decades of experience.
 My research interests are in the fields of environmental economics and more recently, in how to teach economics.
 I have worked on topics related to air quality, climate change, urban transportation, and biodiversity conservation.
-I am passionate about building understanding in a diverse environment.

-I am also an avid runner coming back from an injury, and I am grateful to have the opportunity to share with you this learning experience.
+I am passionate about building understanding in a diverse environment and I am an avid (also aging) runner.
+I am grateful to have the opportunity to share with you this learning experience.

-Term Start: Jan 16, 2022 Term End: May 6, 2022
+Term Start: Aug 29, 2022 Term End: Dec 8, 2022